Yonaguni Monument: Natural formation

 Geologist Robert Schoch believes that it is most likely natural.
 Schoch observed the sandstones that make up the Yonaguni formation to "contain numerous well-defined, parallel bedding planes along which the layers easily separate.
 The rocks of this group are also criss-crossed by numerous sets of parallel, vertically oriented joints in the rock.
 These joints are natural, parallel fractures by which the rectangular formations seen in the area likely formed.
 Yonaguni lies in an earthquake-prone region; such earthquakes tend to fracture the rocks in a regular manner."
 He also observes that there are similar formations on the northeast coast of Yonaguni.
 John Anthony West visited the formation with Schoch and agreed that it was a natural formation and that Kimura "had not looked carefully enough at the natural processes at work."
 Schoch also believes that the "drawings" identified by Kimura are natural scratches on the rocks, and suggests that the "walls" are simply natural horizontal platforms which fell into a vertical position when rock below them eroded, and the alleged roads are simply channels in the rock.

 German geologist Wolf Wichmann, who studied the formations in 1999 during an expedition organized by Spiegel TV, and in 2001 by invitation of Graham Hancock, concluded that they could have been formed by natural processes.

 At Sanninudai, there are onshore step-like sandstone formations similar to those of the Yonaguni.
 Robert Schoch, as well as Patrick D. Nunn, Professor of Oceanic Geoscience at the University of the South Pacific, note that the formations are purely natural.

+In 2019, Takayuki Ogata and other researchers conducted a topographical analysis of Yonaguni Island using a digital elevation model and geological field investigations of the strata, rocks, and microtopography of outcrops at three locations, known as "geosites", Tindabana, Kube Ryofurishi, and Sanninudai.
+As a result of their research, they noted that although Yonaguni Monument may look like an artificial construction, it is a natural feature formed by the weathering and erosional processes acting on bedding and linear joints in sandstone.
+They noted that similar features can be found at Sanninudai geosite and commonly observed on the south coast of Yonaguni Island.